ayvazyan10/AmeriaBankvpos/readme.md

 // or with helper

-// Process the payment with helper and redirect to AmeriaBank payment interface ameriabank()->pay($amount, $orderId, array $options);
+// Process the payment with helper and get success response to redirect AmeriaBank payment interface ameriabank()->pay($amount, $orderId, array $options);

 // Check the payment status and return the transaction details